SwiftCode123/TryHackMe-Room-Writeups/README.md

 This repository contains all my public TryHackMe write-ups, including walkthroughs, CTF challenge solutions and SOC Simulations.
 I aim to keep each write-up well-formatted, structured, and easy to follow

-> **Note:** Rooms marked with the 🚩 icon are CTF-style challenges rather than standard walkthroughs
+> Note: Rooms marked with the 🚩 icon are CTF-style challenges, while rooms marked with the 🔮 icon are SOC Simulations 🌐
----

 ## Content